egel/egel.github.io/_posts/2016-11-05-install-and-configure-dnsmasq-on-mac-osx.md

 summary: In few small steps I will try to show you how to setup your own instance of dnsmasq.
 ---

-If you previously using `/etc/hosts` to manage your local domains and not heard about a more effective way of managing local domains, you should try the old and good `dnsmasq` program to improve your development workflow.
+If you previously used `/etc/hosts` to manage your local domains and didn't yet hear about more effective way of managing local domains, you should definitely try the old and good `dnsmasq` program to improve your development workflow.

 ### Installation of program